CELPIP Scores for Canadian Immigration: CLB Levels, Express Entry & PR Requirements (2026)

 Frequently Asked Questions

-Can I use CELPIP for both Express Entry and citizenship?
+Can I use CELPIP for both Express Entry and Canadian citizenship?

-Yes!
-CELPIP is accepted for Express Entry, Provincial Nominee Programs, and Canadian citizenship applications.
-You only need to take the CELPIP-General test (not the CELPIP-General LS).
+Yes, CELPIP is accepted for Express Entry, Provincial Nominee Programs, and Canadian citizenship applications.
+You need to take the CELPIP-General test (not the CELPIP-General LS) for Express Entry.
+For more on which test to choose, see our CELPIP vs IELTS comparison.

-What if one skill is below the minimum?
+What happens if one CELPIP skill is below the minimum CLB?

-Unfortunately, you must meet the minimum in every skill independently.
-A strong performance in other skills cannot compensate for one skill being below the threshold.
+You must meet the minimum CLB in every skill independently.
+A strong performance in other skills cannot compensate for one skill below the threshold.
+If one skill is dragging your score down, focus your preparation there — our 4-week study plan includes strategies for targeting your weakest section.

-Neither test is officially "easier."
-However, CELPIP offers some practical advantages: it's fully computer-based, completed in one sitting, focuses on Canadian English, and scores map directly to CLB levels without conversion formulas.
+Neither test is officially easier, but CELPIP has practical advantages.
+It's fully computer-based, completed in one sitting, uses Canadian English, and scores map directly to CLB levels without conversion formulas.
+See our detailed CELPIP vs IELTS breakdown to decide which is right for you.

 Yes, CRS cutoffs vary with each draw.
-In recent draws, cutoffs have ranged from the low 400s to mid-500s depending on the program.
+Recent cutoffs have ranged from the low 400s to mid-500s depending on the program and draw type.
 Higher CELPIP scores give you a buffer against fluctuating cutoffs.